FlowiseAI/FlowiseDocs/using-flowise/uploads.md

 You can upsert uploaded files on the fly to the vector store.
 To enable file uploads, make sure you meet these prerequisites:

-* You must include a file-upload supported vector store in the chatflow.
+* You must include a vector store that supports file uploads in the chatflow.
   * [Pinecone](../integrations/langchain/vector-stores/pinecone.md)
   * [Milvus](../integrations/langchain/vector-stores/milvus.md)
   * [Postgres](../integrations/langchain/vector-stores/postgres.md)
   * [Qdrant](../integrations/langchain/vector-stores/qdrant.md)
   * [Upstash](../integrations/langchain/vector-stores/upstash-vector.md)
 * If you have multiple vector stores in a chatflow, you can only turn on file upload for one vector store at a time.
-* You must connect at least one Document Loader node to the vector store's document input.
+* You must connect at least one document loader node to the vector store's document input.
-* Supported Document Loaders:
+* Supported document loaders:
   * [CSV File](../integrations/langchain/document-loaders/csv-file.md)
   * [Docx File](../integrations/langchain/document-loaders/docx-file.md)
   * [Json File](../integrations/langchain/document-loaders/json-file.md)